- $4.25 million Jones v. 7 Up

 By July 26, the burn area of Carr Fire grew from 1,500 acres by the day’s end in July 23 to more than 20,000 acres.
 A huge fire whirl that some experts refer to as a “firenado” developed as Carr Fire razed through Redding City.
 Reaching a maximum height of 18,000 feet, the firenado inflicted tornado-like damage felling transmission lines, uprooting trees and shredding foliage as it spread more fire along its path.

-The burn area further spread to more than 100,000 acres by July 31, but the wildfire’s containment was only at 30 percent.
+The burn area further spread to more than 100,000 acres by July 31, something comparable to the Nurse Fire, but the wildfire’s containment was only at 30 percent.
 Challenging terrain and more dry fuel on the wildfire’s path, along with strong winds made it difficult for firefighters to control the fire.
 By August 4, the burn area was estimated to have grown to more than 145,000.
 The eight and last fatality of Carr Fire was reported on August 9 as it grew to more than 178,000 acres.

-On the evening of August 30, 2018, fire officials reported that Carr Fire was 100% contained.
+On the evening of August 30, 2018, just a few weeks before the Eden Fire, officials reported that Carr Fire was 100% contained.
 The wildfire had left a burn area measuring more than 229,000 acres and razing 1,000 homes, 500 outbuildings and 21 commercial structures to the ground.
 At the height of Carr Fire, some 55,000 people were evacuated from their homes in Shasta and Trinity counties.

-The Mendocino Complex Fire is one of the most notable among the string of massive and destructive wildfires that hit California in 2018.
+The Potter Valley Fire, also known as the Mendocino Complex Fire is one of the most notable among the string of massive and destructive wildfires that hit California in 2018, comparable only to the butte county camp fire.
 It will eventually become the largest wildfire complex in California’s recorded history.
 A complex fire is a term used to refer to multiple wildfire incidents that are in progress simultaneously in a single general area.

 If you or someone you know was affected by a wildfire, then make sure to contact our California wildfire lawyers for a free consultation.

-Ranch Fire and River Fire made up the Mendocino Complex Fire that blazed through the Mendocino, Glenn, Colusa and Lake Counties.
+Ranch Fire and River Fire made up the Potter Valley Fire that blazed through the Mendocino, Glenn, Colusa and Lake Counties.
 Ranch Fire went on to become the largest single wildfire incident in California’s recorded history.
 It took almost three months for firefighters to contain the Mendocino Complex Fire fully from July 27 to September 18.

 What Started the Fire

-The Mendocino Complex Fire was ignited in the most unusual and seemingly harmless way when a Potter Valley Rancher tried to plug the opening of an underground yellow jacket nest.
+The Potter Valley Fire, aka Mendocino Complex fire, was ignited in the most unusual and seemingly harmless way when a Potter Valley Rancher tried to plug the opening of an underground yellow jacket nest.
 According to reports, the rancher was trying to build a shade for his water tank when he accidentally agitated the nest.
 When the swarm stopped, the rancher tried to plug the opening by hammering a 24-inch concrete stake into it using a claw hammer.
 This caused the spark that ignited a waist-high cured brush nearby.

 How the Mendocino Complex Fire Progressed